Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

 # A flexible Neural Network Library based on NumPy

+This is one of the first ML projects I worked on and it gave me a great insight into Neural Networks as I designed the complete structure and learning algorithm myself.
+(After understanding the concepts from 3Blue1Brown's Youtube Playlist)

 ## Files:
 #### - NeuralNetwork.py
     Contains NeuralNetwork class; you can set the architecture and activators during initialisation, then give